jorgeassis/coastalNet/README.md

 ![Project Image](vignettes/Example2_img1.png)
 *Fish connectivity between Mediterranean Marine Protected Areas*

-### Impact of oceanographic connectivity on the future distribution of marine species
+### Case 3.
+Impact of oceanographic connectivity on the future distribution of marine species

 This script focuses on evaluating the impact of oceanographic connectivity on the future distribution of the marine species Macrocystis pyrifera under changing environmental conditions.